 Prepare the front and back panels

-- From the six hearts you just cut, we are going to create two ‘fabric sandwiches.’
-This technique is thanks to our friend and home décor expert, Donna Babylon.
-Donna’s tip for a smooth, specialty-shaped pillow – especially when using lightweight cotton, is to add a layer of batting and muslin to the main decorator fabric.
+- From the six hearts you just cut, we are going to create two fabric sandwiches: adding a layer of batting and muslin to the main fabric.
 These additional layers smooth and stabilize the surface of the pillow.
+It’s especially helpful when working with lightweight cotton.

 - Place the Front Pillow Panel right side down on your work surface.
 Place a Batting Panel on top of the Front Pillow Panel, then place a Muslin Panel on top of the Batting Panel.
 Align all three layers around the outside edges.